KNKL (FM): Sale to Educational Media Foundation and move to Tremonton

 Weber State University still owned the KWCR-FM license, which remained silent, with the exception of periodic broadcasts to keep the license active.
 On March 21, 2017, the university's trustees agreed to allow its sale.

-On June 13, 2017, the Federal Communications Commission adopted a consent decree with WSU that resolved issues related to violations of rules governing public inspection files, Emergency Alert System and station log issues raised during a review of KWCR's application for license renewal.
+On June 13, 2017, the Federal Communications Commission adopted a consent decree with Weber State that resolved issues related to violations of rules governing public inspection files, Emergency Alert System and station log issues raised during a review of KWCR's application for license renewal.
 Two people had charged that the station broadcast indecent lyrics, missed EAS tests, and violated underwriting rules for noncommercial stations.
 The university agreed to pay a civil penalty of $9,300.
 The FCC also required Weber State to sign a compliance plan, train station employees about license obligations, and conduct annual audits for three years, obligations that would be inherited by the station's buyer.
 The license renewal application was granted on July 12, 2017, upon tender of the civil penalty payment.

 Shortly before agreeing to the consent decree, Weber State University filed an application with the Federal Communications Commission to sell the license to Educational Media Foundation for $100,000.
 Profits from the sale were put toward student scholarships.
 The application was granted on July 18, 2017.

 As the sale was pending, EMF filed an application, with Weber State's permission, to co-locate the 88.1 MHz facility with its 88.7 MHz station, KNKL.
 The sale to EMF was consummated on August 15, 2017, at which point the station changed its call sign to KUAO.
 The FCC approved the site change application on October 4; the station resumed broadcasting on October 31, broadcasting EMF's Air 1 network.

 On July 23, 2019, KUAO swapped call signs and networks with sister station KNKL; the newly-named KNKL began broadcasting EMF's contemporary Christian K-Love programming.
 The change in network coincided with the relocation of the 88.1 MHz facility from Ogden north to a new city of license, Tremonton, to serve Logan, which reduced overlap to EMF station KKLV covering metropolitan Salt Lake City.